MelbourneDeveloper/Device.Net/README.md

 This project also needs unit tests, bug fixes and work towards more platforms.
 Please [read this](https://github.com/MelbourneDeveloper/Device.Net/blob/main/CONTRIBUTING.md).

+### Why Device.Net?

+Device communication is fragmented across platforms and device types.
+If you need to use three different device types across Android, UWP and .NET, you would otherwise need nine different APIs.
+Device.Net puts a standard layer across all these so that you can share code across all platforms and device types.
+You don't need to use Windows APIs or learn about Android's API directly.
+If the device manufacturer decides to switch from USB to Hid, the code remains the same.
+Write once; run everywhere.

 ### Get Help

 * [Follow me on Twitter](https://twitter.com/intent/follow?screen_name=cfdevelop&tw_p=followbutton)